Tesla rival Nio tumbles to record low after deliveries disappoint

 Nio, whose second-quarter losses nearly doubled, also canceled its post-earnings conference call, saying the earnings statement had the required information.

-The company counts Chinese internet giant Tencent Holdings (0700.HK) and Hillhouse Capital Management as its shareholders, had raised $1 billion last year in an initial public offering, valuing it at $6.4 billion.
+The company counts Chinese internet giant Tencent Holdings (0700.HK) and Hillhouse Capital Management as its shareholders, and raised $1 billion last year in an initial public offering that valued it at $6.4 billion.
 In May, Nio signed a pact with a government-backed fund for an investment of about $1.5 billion. (reut.rs/2ldpU8j)

 Nio also plans to reduce its global headcount to 7,800 by the end of the third quarter from the 10,000 employees it had in January.
 Reuters had reported on the job cuts last month.